lff0305/kafka_kraft/README.md

 # Customize
 If you need, update the `REPLICA` in `.env` file to 2 or 3 if more replica is needed than default replica (1)

+# Thanks
+Most of the kafka docker scripts are from https://github.com/wurstmeister/kafka-docker